fellinga/node-red-contrib-ui-countdown-timer-switch/README.md

 The value of msg.countdown must be a number in minutes.
 The switch will stay on for the specified amount of time.
 A msg.countdown with a value of 0 turns the switch off.

+### Size

+You can leave it with a grid size of 'auto' but if you want to change that make sure it's at least 5x2 (you can make it smaller if you don't mind scrollbars though).

 ## History

 Find the changelog [here](CHANGELOG.md).